kubevirt/community/membership_policy.md

 ## New contributors

 [New contributors](https://github.com/kubevirt/kubevirt/blob/main/CONTRIBUTING.md) should be welcomed to the community by existing members, helped with PR workflow, and directed to relevant documentation and communication channels.
-All contributors are expected to adhere to the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).
+All contributors are expected to adhere to the [KubeVirt Code of Conduct] and by extension the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).

 ## Established community members

 Established community members are expected to demonstrate their adherence to the principles in this document, familiarity with project organization, roles, policies, procedures, conventions, etc., and technical and/or writing ability.
 Role-specific expectations, responsibilities, and requirements are enumerated below.

-## Member
+## Org member

-Members are continuously active contributors in the community.
+Members of the KubeVirt Github organization are continuously active contributors in the community.
 They can have issues and PRs assigned to them, participate in community related meetings (e.g. bug scrub), and pre-submit tests are automatically run for their PRs.
 Members are expected to remain active contributors to the community.
 Defined by: Member of the KubeVirt GitHub organization

 ### Requirements